 While cats need regular physical activity, gentle exercises are the way to go.
 Offer playtime with interactive cat toys, puzzle feeders, and safe vertical spaces.

 Proper nutrition supports the development of strong bones and joints.
-Your cat’s diet must consist heavily of protein, which can be obtained through homemade meals or specialized diets.
+Your cat’s diet must consist heavily of protein, which should be from high-quality cat food or proper homemade meals.

 Your cat’s home should be safe to avoid any risk of injury.
 Use soft cushions on hard surfaces and provide ramps for elevated spaces.
 Also, be sure to supervise your cat during play.